AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 snippet: y
 ---

-# Privacy and recommendations{#privacy-and-recommendations}
+# Privacy and consent{#privacy-and-consent}

 ## About privacy and consent {#about-privacy-and-consent}

 Adobe Campaign is a powerful tool for collecting and processing extremely large amounts of data, including personal information.
-We encourage all users of Adobe Campaign to work within legislation (DPA, CAN-SPAM, European Directive on Privacy and Electronic Communications, European GDPR, CCPA, etc.), make responsible and ethical use of personal information and refrain from sending unsolicited e-mail, push notifications and SMS messages ("spam").
+We encourage all users of Adobe Campaign to:
+* Work within legislation (DPA, CAN-SPAM, European Directive on Privacy and Electronic Communications, European GDPR, CCPA, etc.)
+* Make responsible and ethical use of personal information.
+* Refrain from sending unsolicited email, push notifications and SMS messages ("spam").
 We strongly believe in the principles of permission marketing in fostering customer lifetime value and loyalty, and we therefore strictly forbid the use of Adobe Campaign in sending unsolicited messages.
+* Always have recipients agree to receive communications.
+* Do not import fraudulent lists.
+* Use traps to check audiences.

+Audiences can come and go from an environment to another (Audience Destinations, MS Dynamics Integration, ACS-AA interaction, Audience Sharing, etc) so it needs additional care when it comes to privacy.

 For more on this, refer to [Adobe Experience Cloud privacy](https://www.adobe.com/privacy/marketing-cloud.html).

 ## Privacy management {#privacy-management}

 GDPR (General Data Protection Regulation) is the European Union’s (EU) privacy law that harmonizes and modernizes data protection requirements.
 GDPR applies to Adobe Campaign customers who hold data for Data Subjects residing in the EU.